bastnsa/dotfiles/README.md

 # Dotfiles

-A repo to better manage and showcase my dotfiles.
+A place to better manage and showcase my dotfiles.

-Feel free to pick apart sections and copy lines into your own files.
+This repository serves as both personal documentation and a guide for others—feel free to fork it, customize it to your needs, and use it as a foundation for your own setup.

-At a glance, this specific configuration is kept simple and straightforward; however, adjustments will have to be made depending on your system.
+Although this configuration is simple and straightforward, keep in mind that adjustments might have to be made depending on your system.

-However, with the implementation of [GNU Stow](https://www.gnu.org/software/stow/), the overall structure can be configured rather quickly and become malleable to any preference.
+## How It Works

+GNU Stow helps manage dotfiles by creating symbolic links from your home directory to the actual configuration files stored in a version-controlled directory.
+This means that instead of having your dotfiles scattered throughout your home directory, you can keep them organized in one place while maintaining the expected structure for your system.

+Once installed, running `stow` will create a symbolic link for each file in the directory you pass into it (except for [ignored files](https://www.gnu.org/software/stow/manual/stow.html#Ignore-Lists)), and then these will be placed inside the parent directory of where you ran the command.

+For example, if you have a .zshrc file, instead of storing it directly in your home directory, you can:

+1. Store the actual file in `~/dotfiles/.zshrc`
+2. Use Stow to create a symbolic link at `~/.zshrc` that points to `~/dotfiles/.zshrc`

+This approach makes it easier to:

+- Track changes with version control
+- Share configurations across different machines
+- Keep your dotfiles organized in one central location
+- Quickly deploy your entire configuration on a new system

+To learn more about implementing Stow according to your own configuration or to just get a better idea of how it works, watch [this](https://www.youtube.com/watch?v=FHuwzbpTTo0&list=PLVICUuo69SVpj_kjGKeUFKJSxAKdtr4uS&index=3&t=1s).

+On the other hand, if you wish to have something similar to my current configuration, then follow the steps below.

 ### Neovim